 Western Blot Protocol

-Gel electrophoresis is used to separate sample protein based on polypeptide length.
-The separated protein is transferred onto a nitrocellulose (NC) membrane where it is probed with primary antibody specific to target protein antigen.
-Typically, the membrane is incubated with antibody against the antigen of interest followed by a secondary antibody and detection.
+Gel electrophoresis is utilized to separate sample proteins based on their polypeptide lengths.
+These separated proteins are subsequently transferred onto a nitrocellulose (NC) membrane, where they are subjected to probing with a primary antibody specific to the target protein antigen.
+Typically, the membrane is incubated with an antibody against the antigen of interest, followed by a secondary antibody, leading to the eventual detection of the target protein.

 Material